Click on contents option to jump down to relevant section, or scroll down for whole document.

 A student must be admitted to candidacy at least six months prior to the granting of the degree.
 The purpose of this requirement is to assure a minimal lapse of time for effective work on the dissertation after acquisition of the basic competence and after delineation of the problem and method of attack.
 More realistically the student should expect to spend two years or more of work on the dissertation.

-18.3 Send a copy of the documents from 19.2 to their supervisory committee at least two weeks in advance of a short research seminar (about half an hour) such as the regularly scheduled seminar to their research groups.
+18.2 Send a copy of the document from 18.1 to their supervisory committee at least two weeks in advance of a short research seminar (about half an hour) such as the regularly scheduled seminar to their research groups.

-18.5 Gather the required signatures on the document to be transmitted to the Graduate School.
+18.4 Gather the required signatures on the document and return it to the Graduate Student Affairs Office.

-For students who have not yet passed the oral part of their qualifying exam ("prospectus defense", to be passed before the end of their seventh semester in the program), only the student's Graduate Affairs Committee faculty advisor (and research supervisor if they have one) will be required to sign the form.
+For students who have not yet passed the oral part of their Preliminary Exam ("prospectus defense"), only the student's faculty advisor or research supervisor if they have one will be required to sign the form.

-To obtain a doctoral degree, a student must complete a dissertation on a theoretical, experimental, or computational topic in his or her area of specialization.
-To be acceptable it must be an original research achievement, constitute a significant contribution to knowledge, and display a substantial scholarly effort on the part of the student.
+To obtain a doctoral degree, a student must complete a dissertation in their area of specialization.
+To be acceptable, it must be an original research achievement, constitute a significant contribution to knowledge, and display a substantial scholarly effort on the part of the student.

 19.1.
 Dissertation content

 The question as to whether the content of a specific dissertation meets the standards of the Physics Department is the responsibility of the student's Supervisory Committee.
-However, a well written dissertation will normally though not necessarily contain the following material which for presentation purposes is divided into hypothetical generic chapters:
+The following are some suggested chapters:

 19.1.1.
 Introduction.
 A dissertation should begin with a clear statement of the problem addressed in the dissertation, its significance, the scope and originality of the solution presented, and some indication of the organization of the dissertation.

 19.1.5.
 Presentation of original work.
 The development of the student's original contribution is the heart of the dissertation.
-New results should be clearly identified as they arise and differences with previous related work stressed.
+The author should clearly identify new results as they arise, and the student should stress the differences with previous work.

 19.1.6.
 Discussion of the Results.
-Whether experimental, theoretical, or computational, a dissertation will ultimately be judged on the basis of the insight it stimulates and the impact it makes on the surrounding body of Physics both experimental and theoretical.
-Hence the implications of the original contributions of the dissertation research for experiment and theory should be explored as thoroughly as practicable.
+Whether experimental, theoretical, observational, or computational, a dissertation will ultimately be judged on the basis of the insight it stimulates and the impact it makes on the surrounding body of Physics.
+The author should thoroughly explore the implications of their original contributions.

-Every dissertation must include an abstract, that is, a concise but complete and independently intelligible summary of the contents of the dissertation normally placed just prior to the first page of text.
+Every dissertation must include a concise abstract, emphasizing motivation and the most important results.
 As long as it is concise, there is no limit on the length of the abstract.

 19.3.
 Format and style

-The particular form and style of the dissertation customarily follow the guidelines in the American Institute of Physics Style Manual.
+The particular format and style of the dissertation customarily follow the guidelines in the American Institute of Physics Style Manual.
 The Major Professor may allow variations from these guidelines.
-However, whatever style is chosen must be consistent with the University clearance guidelines, as described in the brochure Guidelines and Requirements for Thesis, Treatise, and Dissertation Writers, a copy of which may be obtained from the Graduate Dean's Office.
+However, whatever style is chosen must be consistent with the University clearance guidelines; the details of which are found on the Graduate School webpage.

 19.4.
 Dissertation credits